sneas/blog/content/inheritance-coupling.md

 But something smells in this design.
 It doesn't look that good anymore.
 Shit hits the fan as soon as business needs a `ConcreteSolver4` with `method1` and `method2`.
-There a multiple ways of providing this but none of them are semantically correct.
+There are multiple ways of providing this but none of them are semantically correct.